 - Limited information shared with the Dow Zanghi Student Health Center to facilitate students’ care.

 - A referral for a mandatory evaluation.

 CWC can consult with faculty, staff and students who want to discuss concerns about a student.
-Call CWC to schedule a meeting with a counselor or come to walk-in hours (weekdays 3-4pm).
-Please remember that information about student clients is confidential and will not be disclosed in consultations
+Call CWC to schedule a meeting with a clinician, or come to walk-in hours (weekdays 3-4pm).
+Please remember that information about student clients is confidential and will not be disclosed in consultations.